AyurAstro/nasa/README.md

 - 'suicide',
 - 'wedding'.

-To suggest new topics and languages, etc., contact us here: https://www.ayurastro.com/contact.html#/
+To suggest new topics and languages, etc., contact us [here](https://www.ayurastro.com/contact.html#/).

 All text copyrights are held within the article urls.